roshi-HRR/HRR41-airbnb-reviews-module/README.md

-# Airbnb Clone: Reviews Service
+# Lodging Marketplace App: Reviews Service

-> This is a clone of the airbnb homes detail page reviews module.
+> This is the reviews service of a lodging marketplace app.
+It is one service out of the 5 listed below for the full app.

 ## Related Projects